- Policy

 Mexico has been an observer to the TOSSD Task Force since 2021 and became a member of the International Forum on TOSSD in 2024.
 Mexico has been reporting to TOSSD since 2022.
 It started reporting on 2020 activities on a pilot basis and reports annually to TOSSD as of 2021 activities.

-Mexico participated in the first Latin American and Caribbean (LAC) Regional Programme Dialogue on Development Co-operation in 2024 and in the DAC High Level Meeting in 2025.
+Mexico participated in the first Latin American and Caribbean (LAC) Regional Programme Dialogue on Development Co-operation in 2024 and in the 2025 LAC-DAC Co-Lab series on Reducing Poverty and Inequalities (co-chaired by Mexico and the European Union) and Multidimensionality Metrics for Development.

-Mexico hosted the first High-level Meeting of the Global Partnership for Effective Development Co‑operation and has been both a co-chair and a member of its Steering Committee.
+Mexico hosted the first High-level Meeting of the Global Partnership for Effective Development Co‑operation and has been a co-chair and a member of its Steering Committee.
 It is also a founding member of the core group of the Global Partnership Initiative on Effective Triangular Co‑operation.

 This work is published under the responsibility of the Secretary-General of the OECD.
 The opinions expressed and arguments employed herein do not necessarily reflect the official views of the Member countries of the OECD.